-100% of people have experienced some sort of trauma, and often they are not consciously aware of it – and the perception of heightened emotional events, no matter what they are, can leave people fragmented in both mind, body, and spirit, ultimately impacting every area of human functioning — physical, mental, behavioral, social, spiritual.
+100% of people have experienced some sort of severe or complex trauma, and often they are not consciously aware of it – and the perception of heightened emotional events, no matter what they are, can leave people fragmented in both mind, body, and spirit, ultimately impacting every area of human functioning — physical, mental, behavioral, social, spiritual.
 Trauma can also occur when there is no one to help us resolve our pain or support us for having our need for safety and love met.
 Your body really does ‘keep the score’ and over time the trapped beliefs and emotions create trauma to every cell and tissue in the body, often leading to disease and chronic illness.

 Now you don’t need to feel alone!
 At Modern Holistic Health, you can have a compassionate, competent, and aware team of practitioners to guide you through the trauma & emotional healing process to re-integrate your mind, body, and spirit, reclaim your power within, and provide your body with the new neurological connections you need for healing and integrating your whole self.
 If you are ready for REAL change in your life, we are here to help you!

 While there are different approaches when it comes to healing from trauma, we find that using a combination of specific tools and modalities helps our clients to discover the root cause of their trauma so they can overcome it.
-Coaching the client through specific modalities to express and eliminate unwanted emotions, and using a process where the client is guided into their past timeline to discover the root cause of their trauma, starting with the original event that occurred that led them to perceive things differently and create the trauma afterwards is another tool that has helped many to overcome their trauma..
+Coaching the client through specific modalities to express and eliminate unwanted emotions, and using a process where the client is guided into their past timeline to discover the root cause of their trauma, starting with the original event that occurred that led them to perceive things differently and create the trauma afterward is another tool that has helped many to overcome their trauma..
 So, what are some events that could lead to trauma?

 Variations or Types of Trauma